cchance27/rustybridge/docs/WEBSHELL.md

   - Session header shows: Owner, Collaborators, Invite button
   - Permission badges: "Owner", "Collaborator", "Viewer"
   - Real-time presence indicators
+  - Maybe as simple as adding a sidebar next to our xterm window that shows the user list thats shown/started via a share icon in the chrome.
 - [ ] **Conflict resolution**:
   - Last writer wins for terminal input
   - Visual indicators for concurrent typing